briefercloud/briefer/.github/CLA.md

 ## 1. Grant of Copyright License.

-Subject to the terms and conditions of this agreement, You grant to the Projects’ maintainers, contributors, users and to ERGOMAKE DESENVOLVIMENTO DE SOFTWARE LTDA. (d.b.a Briefer) a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your contributions and such derivative works.
-Except for this license, You reserve all rights, title, and interest in your contributions.
+Subject to the terms and conditions of this agreement, You grant to the Projects’ maintainers, contributors, users, and to ERGOMAKE DESENVOLIMENTO DE SOFTWARE LTDA. (d.b.a Briefer) a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your contributions.
+Furthermore, You agree to transfer all rights, title, and interest in and to Your contributions to ERGOMAKE DESENVOLVIMENTO DE SOFTWARE LTDA. upon submission.

 ## 2. Grant of Patent License.